Joonpark13/sans-serif/README.md

 We recommend developing in a virtual envrionment such as [pipenv](https://pipenv.readthedocs.io/en/latest/).

-Clone the repo, set up a cloud firestore databse, set up the API_URl environment variable, then run `python script.py` to populate the db.
+Clone the repo.
+To use the Python scripts for fetching the data and uploading it to Cloud Firestore, you'll need the `API_URL` environment variable and your own Cloud Firestore.
+(See "Environment Variables" below)

-To set up the cloud function, follow the [Cloud Functions documentation](https://firebase.google.com/docs/functions/) (the `functions` directory contains the cloud function files).
+To set up the cloud function, which is required for the search index creation, follow the [Cloud Functions documentation](https://firebase.google.com/docs/functions/) (the `functions` directory contains the cloud function files).

 ### Environment Variables

 * `API_URL` The url for the Northwestern data source
 * `FUNCTIONS_URL` The url for the search index creation cloud function
+* You will also need a Firebase admin json file in the root directory.
+See the [Python Cloud Firestore docs](https://firebase.google.com/docs/firestore/quickstart) to learn how to set up a service account and download the necessary json file.

 ## Architecture

-Sans-Serif is a serverless backend solution designed for use with (Serif.nu)[https://serif.nu].
+Sans-Serif is a serverless backend solution designed for use with [Serif.nu](https://serif.nu).
 It consists of a Cloud Firestore database, a Python script run on AWS Lambda for data updates, and a Cloud Function using elasticlunr for search index creation.

 ## Reference

 ### Files

 #### data_getters.py

 Contains the helper functions that query the data from the Northwestern data source.

 #### script.py

 This is the script file that is used to upload and update the course data into cloud firestore.

 *Be aware that the command line arguments are not intended to be used at the same time with one another.
 Each command line argument is encapsulated for a clear and distinct purpose.*